 Who created Linux

-In 1991, Linus Torvalds was studying UNIX at university, where he was using a special educational experimental purpose operating system called Minix (a small version of UNIX to be used in the academic environment).
-However, Minix had its limitations and Linus felt he could create something better.
-Therefore he developed his own version of Minix, known as Linux.
+In 1991, Linus Torvalds was studying UNIX at university, where he was using a special educational, experimental purpose operating system called Minix (a small version of UNIX to be utilized in the academic environment).
+However, Minix had its limitations, and Linus felt he could create something better.
+Therefore he developed his version of Minix, known as Linux.
 Linux was Open Source right from the start.

 Please note that Linux is now packaged for different uses in Linux distributions, which contain the sometimes modified kernel along with a variety of other software packages tailored to different requirements such as:

-More information on Linus Torvalds can be found on his blog.
+More information on Linus Torvalds can be found on his blog or wikipedia article.

 - GNU/Linux FAQ by Richard Stallman